SessionCommander/supportpal-frontend-template/README.md

 **Files Not Updating:**
 - Check that the deployment is successful in GitHub Actions logs
-- Verify the deployment path is correct
+- Verify the DEPLOY_PATH is set to the SupportPal root directory (not the template directory)
-- Ensure the template directory name matches what's configured in SupportPal
+- Ensure the template directory name matches what's configured in SupportPal (`sessioncommander`)
+- Check that the cache was cleared successfully

 **Template Not Appearing:**
 - Verify the template directory name matches exactly (case-sensitive)